TABurrows/taburrows.github.io/src/content/notes/google-cloud/apis/gcurl.md

 ---
-title: "APIs: Implement the gcurl command"
+title: "Google Cloud: Implement gcurl command"
 summary: "Create the gcurl alias command for quicker use of curl with Google Cloud"
 tags: [ "gcurl", "curl", "API", "APIs"]
 ---